This site uses cookes. By using this site you are consenting to their use according to our Cookie policy.

 A central goal of regenerative medicine is the ability to restore or rejuvenate tissues using stem cells.
 This approach relies on harnessing repair processes that have evolved to heal damaged tissues and to maintain tissue homeostasis.
 Immune modulation is an integral part of the process of tissue repair, and dysregulated immune responses are likely contributors to tissue dysfunction observed in old individuals.
-Age-associated inflammation, in particular, is likely an important roadblock for the success of regenerative therapies in ageing.
+Age-associated inflammation, in particular, is likely an important roadblock for the success of regenerative therapies in aging.
 Thus, immune modulation aimed towards harnessing the anti-inflammatory function of immune cells to promote endogenous repair mechanisms is a promising strategy to improve regenerative success in older individuals.
+Ultimately, the success of regenerative therapies in age-related diseases depends on combined strategies targeted at overcoming these interacting roadblocks to tissue repair in aging.

-In the Neves Lab we use skeletal muscle regeneration as a paradigm of tissue repair to understand the molecular and cellular basis of the immune modulatory component of tissue regeneration and how its dysregulation in ageing and disease can be targeted to optimize regenerative success.
+Joana Neves’ team uses skeletal muscle regeneration as a paradigm of tissue repair to understand the molecular and cellular basis of the immune modulatory component of tissue regeneration and how its dysregulation in aging and disease can be targeted to optimize regenerative success.
 Our goal is to identify pathways that are used by immune cells to modulate the inflammatory tone of the tissue environment, with the goal of identifying new molecules with immune modulatory properties and therapeutic potential in regenerative medicine applied to old patients.

 Research Team